shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/GIT_WORKFLOW.md

 1. Teammate decides to verify your PR and fetches your branch
     ```sh
     git fetch --all
-    git checkout {your initials}-fish
+    git checkout branch-name-goes-here
     ```
 1. Teammate runs code in browser to verify it works
 1. Teammate approves PR by giving you a thumbs up 👍
 1. Your merge your branch on Github by visiting your Pull Request page and clicking the big, green button.
-1. Teammates pull `main` when they feel like it but before they submit their PR
+1. Teammates may pull `main` when they feel like it but always before they submit their own PR
     ```sh
     git checkout main
     git pull origin main
-    git checkout {their initials}-fish
+    git checkout your-branch-name
     ```
 1. When another teammate is ready to submit a pull request, they merge main into their branch, and push.
     ```sh